API gateway gallery: Drop-in API policy management examples

 Get started with the ngrok API gateway by signing up for ngrok and checking out the Traffic Policy engine on your first Edge.
 Once your ngrok agent is running, you can use these drop-in API policy management examples and start shaping the security and availability of your endpoints in a few minutes.

 Don’t be afraid to experiment with API policies!
 Feel free to mix and match the examples provided, add in additional actions we haven’t covered, and even try your hand at custom logic using the Common Expression Language (CEL) expressions at your disposal.
-When you apply API policies directly on the ngrok dashboard, we’ll validate your syntax and suggest improvements to ensure your upstream service is always accessible.

 Share this post